Fhoughton/fhoughton.github.io/_posts/2024-07-20-reverse-engineering-java.markdown

 ![](/images/sts-jaropen.png)

 # Finding Our Class
-Finding what we need in a foreign codebase can take some time, so I began by simply looking through relevantly named files to get an idea of the games structure, finding classes for unlock methods and more in two seperate skindex packages.
+Finding what we need in a foreign codebase can take some time, so I began by simply looking through relevantly named files to get an idea of the games structure, finding classes for unlock methods and more in two separate skindex packages.

 ![](/images/sts-unlockmethod.png)